Contact Lens Eye Exams in Virginia Beach, VA

 Custom-made prescription swimming goggles are a worthwhile investment for regular swimmers.

-Just like glasses, they correct refractive errors, such as myopia (aka shortsightedness or nearsightedness), hyperopia (aka longsightedness or farsightedness) and presbyopia.
+Just like glasses, they correct refractive errors, such as myopia (shortsightedness or nearsightedness), hyperopia (longsightedness or farsightedness) and presbyopia.
 Moreover, prescription goggles are sealed so that water doesn’t come into contact with your eyes.
 This allows you to see clearly underwater without any risk of contamination.

-Certain brands offer ready-made prescription swimming goggles.
-However, prior to making the purchase, we advise that you check the goggles against the prescription your optician provides you, and make sure that they match.
+Certain brands conveniently offer ready-made prescription swimming goggles.
+But prior to making the purchase, we advise that you check the goggles against your prescription to make sure they match.

-Dr. Troy Morgan of Morgan Vision Care will be happy to advise you on your best eyewear options for swimming and other activities you enjoy.
+Dr. Troy Morgan at Morgan Vision Care will be happy to advise you on your best eyewear options for swimming and other activities you enjoy.

-What if Water Gets Comes Into Contact With My Lenses?
+What if Water Comes Into Contact With My Contact Lenses?

 In the event that water comes into contact with your lenses, make sure to immediately remove, clean and disinfect your contact lenses.
 This will reduce your risk of eye irritation and other complications.

-Contact immediately if you experience prolonged eye irritation or sensitivity to light after wearing your contact lenses in water.
+Contact Dr. Troy Morgan immediately if you experience prolonged eye irritation or sensitivity to light after wearing your contact lenses in water.

 Morgan Vision Care serves patients from Virginia Beach, throughout VA.

 - A: Daily disposable contact lenses are great for many reasons.
-The chance of infection decreases because a new sterile lens is used every day and there is no need to clean the lens or the case.
-This is also a great option for patients that have allergies, contact lens solution sensitivities and dry eye as it eliminates the build up of contaminants on the lenses that can exacerbate those problems.
+The possibility of infection diminishes since a new sterile lens is inserted every day.
+In other words, there's no need to clean the lens or case.
+Dailies are also a great option for patients that have allergies, contact lens solution sensitivities and dry eye, as it eliminates the build-up of contaminants on the lenses that can exacerbate those problems.
 Dailies make for a low-maintenance and comfortable option for any patient!